bretthoes/message-in-a-bottle/README.md

-# capstone
+# Message in a Bottle
-A Vue.js / Express.js web application for quiz-based matchmaking
+A Vue.js / Express.js web application for quiz-based matchmaking and instant messaging.

 __Setup__